yoeo/guesslang/docs/typehints.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In fact most of Guesslang methods are documented.
-The arguments and return types are detailled in the documentation.
+The arguments and return types are detailed in the documentation.
 We just have to reuse them as type hints.

 For example: